ihsanharh/arduino-robot/README.md

 # arduino-robot
-My arduino robot ,this robot can detect and following human
+My arduino robot ,this robot can detect and following human by me

 1. You have to Install the AFMotor and NewPing library Before Uploading the sketch
 2. To install the libraries ( first download the AF Motor driver, NewPing and Servo Library zip file